researchanddesire/public-lkbx-recovery/README.md

 # LKBX Recovery

-If you're reading this, then for some reason you're need to flash your device with fresh firmware.
+If you're reading this, then you need to flash your device with fresh firmware.
 Maybe your device is bricked, or you just want to start fresh.

-Don't worry, it's not the end of the world.
+Don't worry—it's not the end of the world.
 This guide will help you recover your LKBX.

-In this simple repository, there's a functioning LKBX firmware that you can flash to your LKBX to recover it.
+In this repository, you'll find a functioning LKBX firmware that you can flash to your device to recover it.

 ## Requirements

 - A computer running Windows, macOS, or Linux
 - A USB-C cable
-- A LKBX
+- An LKBX device
 - PlatformIO installed on your computer
 - Git installed on your computer
 - A bit of technical knowledge